Septic Tank Cleaning in Northeast Ohio

 Septic Tank Filter Cleaning

 An effluent filter is a screen between the tank and the drainfield outlet.
 It catches solids that would otherwise damage the drainfield.
-Not every tank has one.
+Not every tank has one, and the right service depends on the system type.

 • Conventional tanks may or may not have a filter, depending on age and installer choice.
-If your tank has one, we clean it as part of every cleaning visit.
-If the filter alarm has gone off, it needs cleaning sooner.
+If the filter alarm has gone off, it needs attention sooner.

 Signs Your Septic Tank Needs Cleaning